microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 #### Analog Comparator Setup (AC)
 The Analog Comparator must be enabled by toggling Enable under Hardware Settings.

 The positive input is set to the USB DETECT pin on the Curiosity Nano which is connected to Positive Pin 4 on the AC by default.
-The detection threshold is set using the Digital-to-Analog Comparator (DAC) reference (DACREF) which is selected as the negative input to the AC.
+The detection threshold is set using the internal reference voltage generator (DACREF) which is selected as the negative input to the AC.

 To calculate the DACREF, use the formula from the data sheet:

 *V_DACREF = (DACREF / 256) * V_REF*

-If the desired threshold known, the built-in Requested Voltage feature of MCC can calculate it automatically.
 Due to the voltage divider present on the Curiosity Nano, a threshold of 0.32V is needed for this project.
-Inputting this value into the Requested Voltage field will populate the DACREF value.
+Inputting this value into the Requested Voltage field in MCC can calculate the DACREF value automatically.

 Refer to the [AVR64DU32 Curiosity Nano User Guide](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/UserGuides/AVR64DU32-Curiosity-Nano-UserGuide-DS50003671.pdf) for more information on how the *USB DETECT* is implemented on the Curiosity Nano.